How Finance as a Service Helps SaaS Companies Grow

 Advanced FaaS Services

-Aside from the basic outsourced bookkeeping, FaaS also provides SaaS businesses more advanced services.
-Among the services included:
+Aside from the basic outsourced bookkeeping, the best FaaS providers also offer more advanced services including:

-Controller-level Compliance and Reporting – SaaS businesses can use FaaS to automate controller-level compliance and reporting requirements.
-SaaS companies that need this type of service should ensure they work with a SaaS partner who offers a variety of services, including:
+Controller-level Compliance and Reporting: SaaS businesses can use FaaS to automate controller-level compliance and reporting requirements.
+SaaS companies that need this type of service should ensure they work with a FaaS partner who offers a variety of services, including:

 • Sarbanes Oxley (SOX) compliant reports